victorrentea/performance-profiling/readme.md

 1. clone & mvn install
 2. import in IDE
 3. start docker-compose.yml (You have a Docker Desktop installed on your machine)
-4. Add 5ms DB Latency via a ToxiProxy: run `ConfigureToxiproxy`
+4. Add 5ms DB Latency via a ToxiProxy: run `ConfigureToxiproxy.java`
    a.
 Change DB Port in application properties to point to the ToxyProxi-ed port (eg) 5432 -> 55432
 5. Download glowroot from [glowroot.org](https://glowroot.org/).
 Unzip the dist zip, locate the `glowroot.jar` and copy the path to it.
 6. Add glowroot.jar as a java agent to the run config of ProfiledApp by adding `-javaagent:/path/to/glowroot.jar`.